 Primary Aluminum Refining

 The solution is then moved to a precipitation tank where the aluminum oxide is crystallized.
-Aluminum hydroxide and sodium hydrizide are the products of the crystallization.
-The crystals are washed, vacuum dewatered and sent to a calcinator for further dewatering.
+Aluminum hydroxide and sodium hydrazide are the products of the crystallization.
+The crystals are washed, vacuum-dewatered, and sent to a calculator for further dewatering.

-Aluminum oxide from the Bayer Process is then reduced to aluminum metal usually using the Hall-Heroult process.
-In this process the aluminum oxide is placed in a electrolytic cell with molten cryolite.
-A carbon rod in the cell is charged and the reaction results in carbon monoxide, carbon dioxide and aluminum.
+Aluminum oxide from the Bayer Process is then reduced to the aluminum metal usually using the Hall-Heroult process.
+In this process, the aluminum oxide is placed in an electrolytic cell with molten cryolite.
+A carbon rod in the cell is charged and the reaction results in carbon monoxide, carbon dioxide, and aluminum.
 The aluminum sinks to the bottom where it is removed from the tank and sent to a melting or holding furnace.

 The molten aluminum is then mixed with desired alloys to obtain specific characteristics and cast into ingots for transport to fabricating shops.
-In the fabrication shops, the molten aluminum or aluminum alloys are remelted and poured into casts and cooled.
-Molten aluminum may be further heated to remove oxides, impurities and other active metals such as sodium and magnesium, before casting.
+In the fabrication shops, the molten aluminum or aluminum alloys are remelted poured into casts, and cooled.
+Molten aluminum may be further heated to remove oxides, impurities, and other active metals such as sodium and magnesium, before casting.
 Chlorine may also be bubbled through the molten aluminum to further remove impurities.